 5. Elevated Style

 The use of a different material or siding on one portion of the home than the rest helps give extra interest to the entire property.
-In this case, steel siding is used on the upper story above the deck.
+In this case, metal siding is used on the upper story above the deck.
 This, combined with the oversized windows, draws the eye upward, making the siding the focal point of the design.

 6. Parallel Picket Designs